webmasterCCB/CCBwebsite/support.md

   <a href="/bus-partners" class="support-card business">
     <span class="support-title">Business Sponsor</span>
-    <span class="support-caption">Partner with CCB and support the arts in Athens</span>
+    <span class="support-caption">Sponsor with CCB and support the arts in Athens</span>
   </a>
 </div>
 ---